Rules and regulations

 Apprenticeships and traineeships in NSW are administered under the Apprenticeship and Traineeship Act 2001.

-This Act provides the framework which supports and protects employers and their apprentices and trainees.
+This Act provides the framework which protects and supports employers and their apprentices and trainees.

 Qualifications from nationally agreed training packages are identified by industry as being suitable to be delivered as an apprenticeship or traineeship.
 They are established in New South Wales using a Vocational Training Order (VTO).
 The VTO specifies the qualification, length of apprenticeship or traineeship and probationary period.